|

 girl's twelfth birthday, following an intensive period

 of study.
+According to

 Jewish law, when Jewish boys become 13 years old, they